polysyllabic/chaos/docs/chaosface.md

     A. If you're using a bot account, sign in to Twitch with that account.
 Otherwise, stay logged in to your main streaming account.
     B. Click **Start bot OAuth login** in the Connection Setup tab.
-This opens Twitch auth in a new tab and uses the callback URL shown in the UI (do not hard-code localhost unless that is actually where Chaosface is running).
+This opens Twitch auth in a new tab and uses the fixed localhost callback URI.
     C. After permission is granted, Chaosface stores the generated token from the callback page.
     D. Click **Load generated tokens** and then **Save** in Connection Setup.